jolie/docs/src/language-tools-and-standard-library/containerization/docker/README.md

 ## Creating a docker image

-In order to create a docker image of this microservice, it is necessary to wrte down a Dockerfile.
+In order to create a docker image of this microservice, it is necessary to write down a Dockerfile.
 Thus, just open a text file in the same folder and name it **Dockerfile**.
-Then, edit it with ascript like the following one:
+Then, edit it with a script like the following one:

 ```dockerfile
 FROM jolielang/jolie